A222moq3e/TWJU_web_a222/README.md

-# Student Dashboard CTF
+# 📸 Vulnerability University CTF

-A web application built with React and Express.js for educational purposes.
+A photography education platform built with React and Express.js that connects vulnerability with creative challenges.
+This platform helps photographers embrace vulnerability through artistic expression and growth.

 ## Tech Stack